 - Extension: Basic philosophy, concept, objectives and principles of extension.
 Different Methods for educating farmers under rural conditions.
 Generation of technology and its transfer and feedback.
 Problems of constraints in the transfer of technology.
 Animal husbandry programmes for the development of rural area.

-UPSC IFS Syllabus of FORESTRY
+UPSC IFS Syllabus 2018 for FORESTRY Optional

 - Silviculture – General :